Pokémon Gold, Silver and Crystal Version

 - Again, pick your favourite!
 I went for a Slowpoke and named him Mort.

 After all of this is chosen, you'll get an explanation of the hack, and from there, it's really up to you.
 Whatever experience you're looking for, this romhack supports.
 You can beeline for the badges without worrying about progress blockers.
 You can make a perfect DV team for Stadium or shiny hunt with new chaining features.
 You can catch all 251 Pokémon without ever getting a single badge.
 You can explore all the secrets the original game has to offer with a huge number of new mysteries to be found.
-I normally hate caves, but this game made them feel more like optional expeditions and I ended up loving the experience of gearing up and getting ready for a new adventure.
+I normally hate caves, but this game made them feel more like optional expeditions and I ended up loving the process of gearing up and getting ready for a new adventure.

 There are plenty of options for challenging yourself or making it a breeze, if you want.
 Just about everything is customisable.
 There's even a Nuzlocke mode that you can set up in the beginning, and a New Game+ that lets you keep your old Pokémon and start again.
 Did I mention the upgraded Pokédex with movesets, upgraded area info, and a lot more?
-If I were to go through all of the features, we'd be here all day, but suffice it to say: I really enjoyed the experience.
+If I were to go through all of the features, we'd be here all day, but suffice it to say: I really enjoyed my time with the game.

 SPOILERS FOR THE END GAME

 First off, I'll say that the Elite Four rework was a fun challenge.
-The teams are varied rather than based around one type, you cannot use shift style switching (i.e., the game does not ask you if you want to switch Pokémon when your opponent sends one out), and neither of you are allowed to use items.
+The teams are varied rather than based around one type, you don't get a free switch from knocking out your opponent, and neither of you are allowed to use items.

 Fun Extras